 Once your flock is infected, you have to choose to depopulate or carry on with the flock in the knowledge that the infection is present.
 No other chickens can be introduced or removed from the flock.

-There are multiple vaccines available on the market.
-Some vaccines are based on deactivated bacteria and are very safe in use.
+There are multiple vaccines available.
+Some vaccines are based on deactivated bacteria and are very safe to use.
 However, they are less effective, costly, and must be administered regularly.
-Other vaccines are based on live bacteria, but they will infect your chickens and spread through the flock.
+Other vaccines are based on live bacteria but will infect your chickens.
 This is especially problematic if you have turkeys, as the disease is much more severe for turkeys.

-Chickens that survive an infection won’t show clinical signs of illness but will have some side effects like decreased egg production.
+Chickens that survive the disease won’t show clinical signs of illness but can show some side effects, like decreased egg production.
 This also applies to chickens that are vaccinated with live vaccines.